agoncal/agoncal-sample-javaee/02-JavaOne2013/README.md

 ## Purpose of this sample

-The application developped in this sample is used during a talk at Java One 2013
+The application developped in this sample is used during a talk at Java One 2013.
+It shows new functionalities of Java EE 7 in action :
+* JPA: Schema Generation properties
+* JTA: @Transactional
+* Bean Validation: Method parameter and return value on POJOs
+* Default resources: DataSource
+* JSF: Pass-through Attributes
+* JSF: h:inputFile
+* JAX-RS: Client API
+* JSON-P: JsonParser and JsonGenerator
+* Batch

+It uses the external tools/librairies
+* JBoss Forge
+* Twitter Bootstrap

 ## Compile and package